aleksanderpinker/SQL/README.md

-# SQL privet procedure and function use in company
+# SQL procedure and function use in company